 Gather the ingredients.

-Combine the pineapple juice, cilantro and mint leaves, and pepper slices in a blender.
+In a blender, combine the pineapple juice, cilantro and mint leaves, and pepper slices.

 Pour the tequila into another shot glass.